Call for Presenters

 1. 21st Century Leadership: Basic and advanced leadership skills with an emphasis on developing critical thinking; creativity; collaboration; communication; information, technology, and media literacy; flexibility; initiative; productivity; and social skills.

-4. Networking: Creating and expanding a personal network is a critical leadership skills.
+3. Networking: Creating and expanding a personal network is a critical leadership skill.
 Workshops in this category will teach students to create more meaningful connections and build impactful relationships.